 Everyone is doing the best they can to make love work.
 We all get reactive when we feel threatened in love, and our reactivity makes us look like a mean old ass.
 When we’re hurting, our reactions make sense.
 But on the receiving end of criticism or a cold shoulder, it feels like love and care are being withheld, which spawns more reactivity.
 And that’s a cycle that’s hard to break, my friend.

 We all have ways that we long to be loved.
 Reactivity to your partner often stems from a deeper emotional need that existed inside you before you ever met.
 Wanna know what yours is?
 Be curious about what’s bothering you.
 I can often trace a judgment right to an unmet need.
 If I judge another as a bad listener, I might long to feel heard.
 If I feel disrespected, I might long to be seen or valued.
 If I judge another as cold, I might long to feel cared for.
 You get the idea.
+Imagine how your own story shapes your reactions—sometimes, reflecting on your story helps you figure out what you need most.

 By the way, if you’re thinking, “I’m never an ass when I fight,” that may be your biggest assholic trait.
 If you claim to be above reproach and believe that your partner needs to get their shit sorted for everything to be right in your world, that’s like full-fledged master of the jackass arts territory.
+That’s someone acting with their head so high, as if they’re above everyone else.

 But you’re not actually an asshole.
 You’re deploying strategies to limit the pain of rejection, abandonment and a felt sense of unworthiness.
 Strategies you mastered over your lifetime.